 Study Nooks also need to practical.
 With these spaces increasingly positioned in halls and walkways, we want them to be neat, productive and stylish.
 How did you achieve this at Long Jetty?

 Study nooks are a great way to use small areas that would otherwise be rendered obsolete, and a great opportunity to add some extra personality.
 At Long Jetty, we’ve kept the study nook simple and seamless using shiplap panels that are consistent down the hallway and into the main living areas.
-We’ve incorporated some white washed recycled oregan and oak and a leather chair to introduce natural textures that don’t compete, and a pop of colour with the fins artwork.
+We’ve incorporated some whitewashed recycled oregon and oak and a leather chair to introduce natural textures that don’t compete, and a pop of colour with the artwork.

 What else do you enjoy about items from The Dharma Door’s collection?